 Q. How are results communicated to the league

-A. The winning team is to text the result in to 07548 363974 as soon as the match finishes
+A. The winning team is to send a photo of the match sheet into 07548 363974 either via text (picture message) or Whatts App as soon as the match finishes

-Any member of the team may text the result in.
+Any member of the team may send the result in.

 In the event that the match result is not received the following stipulations will apply